Sânnicolau Mare: Antiquity

-By the same token the Sânnicolau Mare/Cenad were smaller fortresses part of the same defensive system of Cornești royal fortress, very little explored, earth waves being attributed to the Romans.
-Another link needing to be explored is the Vallum South of Bessarabia in Budjak region, which we find as one of the historical parts of Sânnicolau Mare.
-No links were tied between the two.

-The fortification functioned at the end of the Bronze Age, in a world where Troy, the Mycenaean world, and the Hittite empire functioned.
-We are talking about a troubled time, with turmoil and many wars.
-Due to its very large size, the fortification raised problems for many researchers.
-The fortress had not only a defensive role, but also one of exhibiting the power of a community, of a warrior elite.
-The Roman "vallum" were not Roman.

-Other inhabitants have been the Agathyrsi, named after Agathyrsus, a son of Heracles.
+The oldest inhabitants of this land would have been the Agathyrsi, named after Agathyrsus, a son of Heracles.
 Herodotus wrote that in 513 BC next to the Maris (Mureș) river lived the Agathyrsi who were of Thracian origin, engaging in cultivation of the land and even winemaking.
 The Agathyrsi have over time merged with the Dacians.
 At that time, the hearth of the town was made up partly of swampy lands fed by the overflow of Mureș and Aranca rivers.

 In 106 AD, Roman emperor Trajan conquers Dacia and transforms it into a Roman province.
 In the time of Trajan, the Banat of Temes was called Dacia Riparia or Ripensis, because it was surrounded by the waters of the Tisa and Mureș.
 He began to populate it with Roman colonies, consolidating several fortresses and earth walls.
 On the left bank of the Mureș, Trajan set up a Roman colony and several cohorts of Legio XIII Gemina, who built here a castrum and a town called Morisena.
 It got its name from the Mureș and from the Dacian tribe Morasian, which had its residence here before the arrival of the Romans.
 Morisena would have covered the entire territory from Cenad to Sânnicolau Mare, being located between the Mureș and Aranca rivers – which at that time was navigable.
 Even if Morisena did not lie on the hearth of the town, there are enough scientific and military reasons to believe that in this place there was a castrum of Legio XIII Gemina erected as an outpost for the defense of Morisena.
 Between 106 and 274 AD Morisena becomes a town under the Roman Empire.
 In 274 AD, emperor Aurelian withdrew his legions south of the Danube, leaving Trajan's Dacia in the hands of the Goths.